 Today Fr.
-Tim Kitzke and Fr.
-Mike Michalski serve as co-pastors of this family of four parishes, which includes Old Saint Mary, Our Lady of Divine Providence, Saints Peter and Paul, and Three Holy Women.
+Tim Kitzke serves as pastor and Fr.
+Carlos Londoño serves as associate pastor of this family of four parishes, which includes Old Saint Mary, Our Lady of Divine Providence, Saints Peter and Paul, and Three Holy Women.
 They currently rotate from parish to parish for weekend Masses.

 More about Worship at Saints Peter and Paul

 The church parking lot includes two handicapped spots.
 At most Masses, greeters are stationed by the church doors to open them for worshippers.
 The stairs to the church narthex (there are 7 steps) are equipped with a chair lift, and hospitality ministers can assist you in operating the lift.